Adobe Illustrator vs. Adobe Photoshop: When to Use Each

 Bitmapped raster graphics

-Photoshop is a great program for modifying already created images or graphics — for example, editing photos, since those projects will stay at a fixed size.
-Another great benefit of Photoshop is that you can have complete control of your projects since you can edit your graphic pixel by pixel.
-Photoshop is considered the best application for:
+Photoshop is a great program for modifying already created images or graphics — especially for editing photos, since those projects will stay at a fixed size.
+Another great benefit of Photoshop is that you have complete control over your projects since you can edit your graphic pixel by pixel.

 adobe-photoshop-workspace